 Day 4: Plaza de Espana, Triana, and Parks

 Day 4 will be back in Seville, and it will be a bit calmer than day 2.
 It’ll be about local exploration, like parks, plazas, and whatnot.
 Start with Plaza de España.
 This thing is enormous and absurdly beautiful.
+Plaza de Espana is free, so it’s one of the best free things to do in Seville if you are visiting Seville on a budget.
 Rent a rowboat if you’re feeling extra, or just walk the semi-circle and admire all the tiled alcoves representing Spain’s provinces.

 Day 5: Rest and enjoy your last day